ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 John W. Landis was a charter member of the American Nuclear Society (ANS), joining in 1955.
 In 1971, he was elected as the 17th president of ANS.
 He was a Fellow of ANS.
 In 1996, he was named an “international nuclear statesman” when he received the American Nuclear Society’s Henry DeWolf Smyth (’18 *21) Award.

+Dr. Landis was born on October 10, 1917.
 In 1950, Landis joined the Atomic Energy Commission and helped design nuclear power plants.
 In 1953, he began working for the Atomic Energy Division of the Babcock & Wilcox Co., and became head of its center for nuclear research.
 He contributed to the design of the Indian Point, N.Y., nuclear power station.
 In 1968, he began working with Gulf General Atomic Co. of San Diego, and in 1971 became the president.

 From 1975 until he retired in 1993, Landis was a senior vice president and director of Stone & Webster Engineering Corp. in Boston.
 He was also president of Stone & Webster International.